 The forum has two strands.
 The first is a monthly research seminar in London at Senate House, co-hosted by the Institute of English Studies and the Institute of Modern Languages Research within the School of Advanced Study, University of London.
 The second is an annual two-day symposium in Paris, held at the École Normale Supérieure, rue d’Ulm.

 The Paris symposium, held annually in spring, is organised by a steering group of Romanticists from French institutions, with assistance from the Société d’Études du Romantisme Anglais and in liaison with the London team.
-The theme of the 2017 symposium is ‘Wordsworth: The French Connection’.
-Click here for the call for papers.
+The theme of the 2017 symposium was ‘Wordsworth: The French Connection’.
+Details of the 2018 symposium will be announced shortly.

 We look forward to welcoming you to our events.